pantheon-systems/documentation/source/content/guides/legacy-dashboard/09-add-client-site.md

 <Alert title="Note" type="info">

 Did you know Pantheon offers savings for sites purchased with annual billing plans?
-See [Pantheon Annual Billing](/annual-billing) for more information.
+See [Plan Pricing](/guides/account-mgmt/plans/pricing) for more information.

 </Alert>